sobolevn/sobolevn.github.io/_posts/2019-10-13-complexity-waterfall.md

 Expressions form code lines (please, do not confuse lines with statements: a single statement can take multiple lines and multiple statements might be located on a single line).

 The first and the most obvious complexity metric for a line is its length.
 Yes, you heard it correctly.
 That's why we (programmers) prefer to stick to the `80` chars-per-line rule and not because it was [previously used](https://en.wikipedia.org/wiki/Characters_per_line) in teletypewriters.
-There are a lot of rumors about it lately, saying that it does not make any sence to use `80` chars for your code in 2k19.
+There are a lot of rumors about it lately, saying that it does not make any sense to use `80` chars for your code in 2k19.
 But, that's obviously not true.

 The idea is simple.
 You can have twice as much logic in a line with `160` chars as in a line with only `80` chars.
 That's why this limit should be set and enforced.
 Remember, this is *not a stylistic choice*.
 It is a complexity metric!